-How are the technology industry and Silicon Valley addressing workforce diversity, equality and inclusion?
+How are the technology industry and Silicon Valley addressing workforce diversity, equity and inclusion?
 Check this ChannelE2E blog for ongoing updates.
-We track market research, corporate policies and initiatives designed to address social equality across:
+We track market research, corporate policies, key DEI leaders, and initiatives designed to address social equality across:

 education and access to opportunity;